Kid Icarus: Uprising 3DS stand

 Based on positional tracking, Gametrak required you to don a pair of gloves attached to elastic leads to play a round of golf (Real World Golf was the headline title) and a handful of other games that, as reviews bore out, were just not that great.

 And, finally, we finish this list of awful with this real doozy of a bad accessory.
 In what was essentially a light gun, this helmet contraption had a crosshair held over your eye and microphone which you had to shout "FIRE!" to do, well, fire.
 I mean who wants to just squeeze a trigger to fire off some virtual rounds?

-As was clear to absolutely everyone apart from makers Konami, the LaserScope was spectacularly bad and un-wanted product.
+As was clear to absolutely everyone apart from makers Konami, the LaserScope was a spectacularly bad and un-wanted product.
 The microphone technology was so poor in fact that the few gamers who actually bought one reported that not only could you say absolutely anything into the mic to make it fire the gun in-game, but even background sounds could trigger it also.

 Who could get tired of craning your neck and shouting "FIRE!"
 43 times per minute?